cleversoft/docwriter/README.md

 [Redis](http://redis.io)                                | Storing jobs queue
 [wkhtmltopdf](https://github.com/antialize/wkhtmltopdf) | Exporting guides to PDF

-In details, it uses [Express](http://expressjs.com) framework in the back-end, and [Boostrap 3](http://getbootstrap.com) in the front-end.
+In details, it uses [Express](http://expressjs.com) framework in the back-end, and [Bootstrap 3](http://getbootstrap.com) in the front-end.

 ## Installing